sheepyrad/D2P2F/README.md

     dali_result_path = '8a1dA.txt'  # Path to your DALI result file
     ```

-    Replace `'8a1dA.txt'` with the path to your own DALI result text file.
+    Replace `'8a1dA.txt'` with the path to your own DALI results text file.

     Example:

     ```python
-    dali_result_path = 'my_dali_results.txt'  # DALI result file in that folder
+    dali_result_path = 'MY_DALI_RESULTS.txt'  # DALI result file in that folder
     ```

 ### Running the Processor